mattmoskwa/echoecho/README.md

 ## Usage

 This is a rubygem wrapper for the Echo Nest API.
+See [here]( http://developer.echonest.com/docs/v4 ).
-See ( http://developer.echonest.com/docs/v4 ) To use, simply require the gem, and follow the convention that classes are top-level namespaces, like Artist, and Genre, and methods are class methods on those classes.
+To use, simply require the gem, and follow the convention that classes are top-level namespaces, like Artist, and Genre, and methods are class methods on those classes.
 For example, to get Artist biographies: